The American South's Most Fascinating Southern Belle Hetty Cary

 Love at First Sight

 By 1863, Hetty had reigned supreme as the foremost belle in Richmond.

 Hetty gracefully accepted the use of the Confederate President, Jeff Davis's personal carriage.
-However, as witness's state, the team of horses which led the vehicle reared back with excitement, and refused to move forward, causing delay and forcing the couple to find another mode of transportation to the ceremony.
+However, as witness's statement, the team of horses which led the vehicle reared back with excitement and refused to move forward, causing delay and forcing the couple to find another mode of transportation to the ceremony.